user:

 When a completed MSAC Application Form is received, the application is assessed by the Department to determine if it is suitable for consideration by MSAC and, if so, the most appropriate assessment pathway, taking into account the nature of the service and/or technology, its novelty and complexity, the availability of supporting evidence, available subsidy programs, and the technologies involved.

-If an application is allocated to the integrated codependent pathway, the Applicant is required to prepare and lodge a combined submission-based assessment report (referred to in MSAC as an Applicant Developed Assessment Report) addressing both technologies.
-The submission is lodged via PBAC, preferably through the Health Products Portal.
+If an application is allocated to the integrated codependent pathway, the Applicant is required to prepare and lodge a combined submission-based assessment report (referred to in MSAC as an Applicant Developed Assessment Report or 'ADAR') addressing both technologies.
+The submission is lodged via PBAC through the Health Products Portal.

 If an application is allocated to the streamlined codependent pathway, the Applicant is required to lodge separate submission-based assessment reports to PBAC and MSAC.
 These separate submissions are prepared and lodged with the relevant committees concurrently, to ensure timely alignment of advice.
 MSAC and PBAC will consider the submissions in parallel.
 Given it is a streamlined submission, the major component of the request (e.g. funding of drug) will require a submission-based assessment report be prepared for the relevant committee (in this case PBAC), while the minor component of the request (e.g. amendment of MBS item to include another drug to the list of available drugs) will require a less substantive submission to the relevant committee (in this case MSAC).